How to Get Rid of Voles and Repair Your Lawn

 What do Voles Eat?

-Voles are herbivores that munch on bulbs, tubers, a variety of grasses, and herbaceous plants.
-They’ll also eat tree roots and bark, usually when they’re food supply is low.
+Voles are herbivores that munch on bulbs, tubers, and herbaceous plants.
+But do voles eat grass?
+Yes, voles eat a variety of grasses, and they’ll also eat tree bark or attack their root system when their food supply is low.

 Is it Worth it to Get Rid of Voles?

-Yes, it’s worth it to try to get rid of voles, especially if it’s a small population and they are causing damage to your lawn or woody plants.
+Getting rid of voles is worth the try, especially if it’s a small population and they are causing damage to your lawn or woody plants.
 However, the best method is to prevent damage by using physical barriers or modifying their habitat.

 If you’re dealing with a large infestation of voles, trapping and baiting can be labor-intensive and often futile for such large populations, says the University of Massachusetts Extension.
 Couple that with the normally short-lived damage that voles cause to turf, and such methods are rarely recommended for residential lawns.